JasperBoom/galaxy-tools-naturalis-internship/README.md

 Use a python script to cluster all UMIs and output a tabular file, a BLAST file and a zip file.
 Use a python script to accumulate all UMIs and output a tabular file, a BLAST file and a zip file.

-The tabular file will contain all unique UMI nucleotides, a count of the number of reads that are associated with that umi and a unique identifier for every UMI.
+The tabular file will contain all unique UMI nucleotides, a count of the number of reads that are associated with that UMI and a unique identifier for every UMI.

 The BLAST file can be used to identify all UMI clusters.